 Of course, the top antivirus for Mac doesn’t come cheap, and the base price only buys you a single license.
 However, it covers all platforms, so you won’t need to purchase additional licenses if you want to switch to Windows or iOS.
 Each additional license will cost you an extra $10.

-Top Mac Antivirus Software
+Top Mac Antivirus Software in 2023

 - Kaspersky Internet Security